Demone Harris: Kansas City Chiefs

 On November 21, 2019, Harris was signed by the Kansas City Chiefs off the Ravens practice squad.
 Harris played his first game for the Chiefs on December 8 at Gillette Stadium and recorded his first career tackle in the same game against Rex Burkhead of the New England Patriots.
 On February 2, 2020, Harris and the Chiefs won Super Bowl LIV 31–20 against the San Francisco 49ers.
 He was waived by the Chiefs on November 10, and re-signed to the practice squad two days later.
-Harris appeared in one game in the 2020 season, recording three tackles of Melvin Gordon in a blowout win over the Denver Broncos on October 25, 2020.
+Harris appeared in one game in the 2020 season, recording three tackles of Melvin Gordon in a blowout win over the Denver Broncos on October 25.

 On February 9, 2021, Harris re-signed with the Chiefs.
-He was waived on August 31, 2021.
-He was signed to the practice squad the following day.
-He was elevated to the Chiefs' active roster via standard elevation on October 9, 2021.
+He was waived on August 31.
+Harris was signed to the practice squad the following day.
+He was elevated to the Chiefs' active roster via standard elevation on October 9.
 As part of standard elevation rules, he automatically reverted back to the practice squad after the game.
-He was elevated again the following week also via standard elevation on October 16, 2021.
-He was released on October 25, 2021.
+Harris was elevated again the following week also via standard elevation on October 16.
+He was released on October 25.

 Houston Texans

 On November 10, 2021, Harris was signed to the Houston Texans practice squad.
 He signed a reserve/future contract with the Texans on January 11, 2022.

 On August 30, 2022, Harris was waived by the Texans and signed to the practice squad the next day.
-He was promoted to the active roster on September 10, 2022.
+He was promoted to the active roster on September 10.
 He was waived on November 2 and re-signed to the practice squad.
 He signed a reserve/future contract on January 11, 2023.

+On August 2, 2023, Harris was released by the Texans, and announced his retirement from the NFL.

+Atlanta Falcons

+On August 15, 2023, Harris came out of retirement to sign with the Atlanta Falcons.
+He was waived on August 29.
+He was re-signed to the team's practice squad on September 18.
+Following the end of the 2023 regular season, he signed a reserve/future contract with the Falcons on January 10, 2024.

+Harris was released by the Falcons on August 27, 2024, and re-signed to the practice squad.
+He was promoted to the active roster on November 29.

+San Francisco 49ers

+On August 14, 2025, Harris signed with the San Francisco 49ers.
+Harris was released by San Francisco on August 20.